helmuthdu/web-components/packages/custom-elements/README.md

 ### Observe Properties and Attributes

 To detect attributes or property changes, you need to return an array with all values you want using the static method `observedAttributes`.
-Next, you configure your callback function `attributeChangedCallback` to define what will happen when the defined property changes.
+Next, you configure the callback function `attributeChangedCallback` to define what will happen when the defined property changes.

 ```javascript
 //...